Specialised Supported Housing – an integral part of the future of health and social care – Part 3

 When the Homes and Communities Agency changed its name in January of 2018, it split the regulation of social housing function from the main housing delivery and investment function.
-From January 2018 Homes England became the government’s investment arm with the aim of unlocking development land to promote community development and neighbourhood growth.
+From January 2018 Homes England became the government’s investment arm.
+The aim was unlocking development land to promote community development and neighbourhood growth.

 The regulation side of social housing was moved to the newly established Regulator of Social Housing (‘RSH’) and from October 2018 this became a stand-alone non-departmental public body.

 Registering as an RP can be a reasonably in-depth process.

 Organisations are charged a flat fee of £300 per annum (if the organisation has less than 1000 units, with one unit being defined as “social housing where the private registered provider is the owner”) or (currently) a fee of £4.72 per unit per annum if the organisation has more than 1000 units.

 The role of the RSH is to promote a viable, efficient and well-governed social housing sector able to deliver homes that meet a range of needs.
 They are responsible for maintaining the register of social housing providers and for setting out the regulatory framework standards within which they must operate and follow.